kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

   If 'true', the floating IP will **NOT** be deleted.
 Default is 'false'.

+- `loadbalancer.openstack.org/floating-ip`

+  This annotation is utilized to specify the floating IP for the load balancer.

+  If set, both newly created and pre-existing load balancers will utilize it.
+Furthermore, its precedence is higher than that of `Spec.LoadBalanccerIP`.

 - `loadbalancer.openstack.org/proxy-protocol`

   If 'true', the loadbalancer pool protocol will be set as `PROXY`.
 Default is 'false'.